Flank/flank-dashboard/metrics/cli/docs/features/doctor_output_improvements/01_doctor_output_improvements.md

 - `recommendedVersion` - a version of the corresponding 3-rd party service that is recommended to use along with the `Metrics CLI`;
 - `installUrl` - a URL that guides to the installation instruction of the corresponding 3-rd party service.

-Having this information, the `doctor` command is capable to compare the version of some cli installed on user's machine against the recommended version listed in the [dependencies](https://github.com/Flank/flank-dashboard/blob/master/metrics/cli/dependencies.yaml) document.
+Having this information, the `doctor` command is capable to compare the version of some cli installed on the user's machine against the recommended version listed in the [dependencies](https://github.com/Flank/flank-dashboard/blob/master/metrics/cli/dependencies.yaml) document.
 In case that cli is not installed, the `doctor` command is able to show the installation link to the user.

 ##### Dependencies

-The `Dependencies` is a class that aggregates the `Dependency`s for all 3-rd party service.
-The `Dependencies` instance is injected into the `Doctor` class, so that the `Doctor` can retrieve the `Dependency` information on some 3-rd party service via the '.getFor(service: String)' method.
+The `Dependencies` is a class that aggregates the `Dependency`s for all 3-rd party services.
+The `Dependencies` instance is injected into the `Doctor` class so that the `Doctor` can retrieve the `Dependency` information on some 3-rd party service via the `.getFor(service: String)` method.

 ##### DependenciesFactory and DependenciesConstants

-The `DependenciesFactory` is a factory class responsible for `Dependencies` creation.
+The `DependenciesFactory` is a factory class responsible for the `Dependencies` creation.

 The `DependenciesFactory` gets the path to the [dependencies](https://github.com/Flank/flank-dashboard/blob/master/metrics/cli/dependencies.yaml) document from the `DependenciesConstants` and then parses the document into a `Map`.